senky/jano.js/README.md

 # jano.js
 jano.js transforms [callback hell](http://callbackhell.com/) into tuneful heaven.
-The true reason why programmers started to use this nasty word "hell" is, they have never found a pleasure in callbacks. jano.js allows you to enjoy every single callback nesting.
-The more, the better!
+The true reason why programmers started to use this nasty word "hell" is, they have never found a pleasure in callbacks. jano.js allows you to enjoy every single callback nesting by turning it into melody.
+The more nesting, the better!

 ## Why woud I use this?
 You love music.
 Or do you read this text in silence? :O